Church of St Mary and St Melor, Amesbury: Parish and churchmanship

 Amesbury ecclesiastical parish has kept its separate identity.
 Since 1630, the right to appoint the incumbent – at first a curate and from 1868 a vicar – has been held by St George's Chapel, Windsor.

 The church website describes a "Church of England church in the liberal-Catholic tradition".
 The Reverend Darren A'Court, vicar since 2015, is styled there as Father Darren.

 Associated monuments

 The town's war memorial, a tall Latin cross on a large four-stepped pedestal, stands in the churchyard.
 It was designed by C.E.
 Ponting and erected in 1920 at a central road junction, then rededicated in 1948.
 In the 1960s the memorial was moved to make way for road improvements.

 Also in the churchyard are several chest tombs from the 18th and 19th centuries.
-The churchyard was closed to new graves in 1860, on the opening of a town cemetery on land to the southwest.
+The churchyard was closed to new graves in 1860, on the opening of a town cemetery on land to the south-west.